 Yellowstone National Park is located in Wyoming, Montana, and Idaho.
 It was established in 1872 by President Ulysses S. Grant, becoming the world’s first national park, an idea that was widely copied in the years to come.
 In 1988, Yellowstone experienced the largest wildfire in the park’s history with nearly 800,000 acres involved—36 percent of the park.
 Red Adair (1915-2004) was an American oil well firefighter made famous when he was portrayed by John Wayne in the 1968 film Hellfighters.
 Fred Astaire (1899-1987) was a famed actor and dancer who appeared in films such as The Gay Divorcee (1934) and Flying Down to Rio (1933), often with Ginger Rogers (1911-1995).

 Universal Studios was founded in 1912 by Carl Laemmle and is one of the oldest studios still in operation.
 Universal’s backlot has been damaged by fires eight times since its creation.
 The first was in 1932; the one in 2008 was the costliest, causing an estimated $50 million in damage.

-Let’s make s’mores later. –Okay. –You bring the ‘kraut? –No, I left them in the Volvo.
+Let’s make s’mores later. –Okay. –You bring the Kraut? –No, I left him in the Volvo.

 S’mores are a favorite campfire snack, consisting of a toasted marshmallow and a square of chocolate (ideally Hershey’s) sandwiched between two halves of a graham cracker.
 Its origin is unclear, but recipes have appeared as early as 1927.
 The origin of the name is a bit more obvious: a contraction of “some more.”
 Volvo (Latin for “I roll”) is a Swedish automotive manufacturer established in 1927.
 Their vehicles are well regarded for their safety.